 Nick went on to fly the Spitfire at many Airshows throughout the UK and Europe.
 A cruel twist of fate occurred when Nick was tragically killed in a car accident in 1988 leaving his widow Carolyn and their two children Olivia aged 5 and Richard aged 4.
 Carolyn knew there needed to be a Grace flying ML407 and so took on the immense task of learning to fly the Spitfire.
 This task was documented in the film ‘Going Solo’ which can be purchased in the Grace Trilogy DVD from our website shop.

 Carolyn went solo in ML407 in 1990 and the Spitfire ML407 became known as the Grace Spitfire in tribute to and in memory of Nick Grace.
 Carolyn attained her display authorisation in the Grace Spitfire in 1991 and carried on to add an Aerobatic and Formation qualification over the next two years.
-She has been displaying the Grace Spitfire for 22 years.
+Carolyn had displayed the Grace Spitfire for 25 years amassing over 900 hours on Spitfires before retiring from flying in 2017

 It was the intention of Nick Grace for his Spitfire, now the Grace Spitfire, to carry on for generations to come and with his untimely death Carolyn took up the gauntlet of keeping this aircraft flying and now the next generation – being Richard Grace is not only maintaining the aircraft but is flying the aircraft just as his late father had done.